 Now that we are back in church on Sunday mornings, we will continue to bring you weekly worship services in the form of a ‘Virtual Service’.
 The service will be recorded in church and made available online to watch using a computer, laptop, tablet or smartphone.
 Each service will last around 30-45 minutes.
 These will be available usually from Monday afternoon.

 They can be viewed at any time, but we hope you can join us for all or some of these services at around 11am each Sunday morning if you cannot be in church.
 We can all feel togetherness as a part of our church communities as we worship together.
-Access the latest service from the link below (and some previous ones if you missed them, from the ‘Virtual Services Archive’ menu).
+Access the latest service from the link below (and some previous ones if you missed them, from the ‘Virtual Services Archive’ menu above).

 Use this quicklink to our latest Sunday in church service This week’s Virtual Service